 First-year mentees will be matched with mentors prior to the beginning of the fall quarter and should expect to hear from them before arriving at Scripps unless they are starting very early.
 In addition to informal meetings, mentors and their mentees will be invited to social events and special seminars during the academic year.
 After the end of the spring quarter and the departmental exams, mentors and mentees will have the opportunity to reflect on their experiences and contribute to the mentee's Individual Development Plan.
 Mentors will need to attend an initial training session during the summer as well as a supplemental training once per quarter.
 Mentors will be able to draw from a small fund for incidental expenses (e.g. coffee, lunch) to facilitate meetings with their mentees.

-Click here to view the initial program proposal.
+Click here to view the current program proposal.

 The Scripps Peers Leadership Committee for the 2016-17 academic year is:

 - Charlotte Beall, 3rd year in Climate Sciences

 - Matthew Costa, 4th year in Biological Oceanography